 While walking or running, follow the acronym STOP.
 Whenever you see a park or bus bench, stop and perform the following exercises for 1 minute each.
 Keep moving for at least 20 minutes.
 If you can’t find a bench, pick something that you know you’ll see on your walk or run and stop every time you see one, repeating the exercises and replacing the step ups with high knees.

 O- one leg lunge (lunge with 1 leg behind)

 P –push ups

 High-intensity interval training is a great way to get your maximum burn with a limited amount of time and without needing a ton of exercise equipment.
-Next time you’re on an extended vacation, add a short HIIT workout to your itinerary to bring your routine on the go.
+Next time you’re on an extended vacation, add a short no-equipment HIIT workout to your itinerary to bring your routine on the go.